HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn it’s better to say “ the solitary deaths” in the plural.
+I am happy to lean “ bedridden” should not be hyphenated but it should be one word.

 ★★★★★